 Help Support & Improve BW Media Spotlight

-The Clutter Reports (my other site)- Transformers Toy Report> Goldbug
+The Clutter Reports (my other site)- Comic Report: G.I.
+Joe Vs. The Transformers vol 3

 Oh, this is the Mark Evanier who worked on the Groo the Wanderer comics.
 The few issues I had (actually bought them at the local pharmacy/milk shake spot in our town…a rarity in the 80s) were pretty cool.
 Just read his bio on his blog.
 I didn’t realize how much he was involved in comics, animation, and television.
 Evanier has truly contributed much to the creative world.
 I thank him for his creativity that influenced my childhood.